-On the flip side, I am not able to remove that warm with EQ or dialing unless I drop below a +0 factor on software and also making sure no bass is dialed up on the back of the speaker itself.
-I am, however, able to gain much more warmth with bass dialed up and some EQ active via the source.
+On the flip side, I am not able to remove that warm with EQ or dialing unless I drop below a +0 factor on the software and also make sure no bass is dialed up on the back of the speaker itself.
+I am, however, able to gain much more warmth with the bass dialed up and some EQ active via the source.

-In the $300 to $500 tier though, it is rare to find a good set of 2 channel speakers that has a bass dial, to begin with, even harder to find one that is vocal centered with a strong midrange presence.
+In the $300 to $500 tier though, it is rare to find a good set of 2-channel speakers that has a bass dial, to begin with, and even harder to find one that is vocal-centered with a strong midrange presence.
 Yet, here the S2000PRO has both.
 Just make sure to not go overboard with the EQ, or the midrange appeal will get lost in the mix quickly.

 Usually, speakers of this driver type have a solid signature to them and portray a very dense sense of vocalism.
 Thankfully, the S2000PRO shines very well here.
 Solidity and density factor are excellent, even besting my HDP6 from Audioengine, which is a midrange speaker that I found to house excellent midrange dynamism.

 For the price, this is easily my favorite tonality, which shifts from a potentially flat experience overall with no dials active and no EQ present to something on the warm side with all of the above active.
-I really enjoy the lushness, the wooly sound with a +5dB boost on the low end active with this speaker.
+I really enjoy the lushness and the wooly sound with a +5dB boost on the low-end active with this speaker.